 When it comes to marketing for multiple location businesses, one of the best free tools to help save time and money is the Google My Business (GMB) profile.

-GMB profiles help drive customer engagement by listing businesses in Google’s local search results and on Google Maps.
+GMB profiles help drive customer engagement by listing businesses in Google’s local search results and on Google Maps; they also help small businesses with their SEO.
 They’re also easy to set up and maintain and can help bring in serious revenue for multiple-location businesses or franchises.

 So if you’re looking to increase your local business revenue and save time and money on costly marketing efforts—here are some of the best ways to use Google My Business for multiple locations!.